jacobt102/Lite-Shell/README.md

 # LiteShell - A Simple Shell Implementation

 ## Overview
-ShellEx is a simple Unix shell implemented in C, designed for educational purposes based on concepts from the book **Computer Systems: A Programmer's Perspective (CS:APP)**.
+LiteShell is a simple Unix shell implemented in C, designed for educational purposes based on concepts from the book **Computer Systems: A Programmer's Perspective (CS:APP)**.
 This shell supports built-in commands and executes system commands via the `execvp` system call.

 ## Features
 - Custom shell prompt support